XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 ### {{n.next()}}.
 Generate cryptographic keys

 On the **offline machine**, generate a pair of [cryptographic keys](cryptographic-keys.html) to be used with your account.
-Be sure to generate the keys with a securely random procedure, not from a simple passphrase or some other source that does not have enough entropy.
+Be sure to generate the keys with a securely random procedure, not from a short passphrase or some other source that does not have enough entropy.
 For example, you can use the [wallet_propose method][] of `rippled`:

 <!-- MULTICODE_BLOCK_START -->